 Through the years, people change, and of course, a relationship attributes to that changes.
 This can be a beautiful thing, because you help eachother grow.
 Compare the old you, the one you were before your relationship, with who you are now.
 Are you content, or do you feel you want to go in another direction?
 If the latter is the case, there are several possible causes.
 But you might want to think about it.

-If it hurts to go on like this
+If it hurts to go on this way

 Everyone who’s been in a relationship that lasted longer than a couple of months, knows that it’s impossible to be over the moon all the time.
 Sometimes, you have to abide, and go through a difficult patch in order to grow together.
 But if you feel like your relationship has been costing you more energy than it brings you for a long time, and that together, you won’t reach the place you want to go to, then perhaps it’s time to stop trying.